 DOCTOR OF MINISTRY

-The Doctor of Ministry (DMin) degree is available for ministers who have a Master of Divinity degree from an accredited seminary and who desire a higher level of competence in the practice of ministry.
+The Doctor of Ministry (DMin) degree is available for faith leaders who have a Master of Divinity degree from an accredited seminary (or equivalency through coursework and/or life experience) and who desire a higher level of competence in the practice of ministry.
 Designed to increase the ability of servant leaders to analyze and reform ministry and to empower constituents for discipleship in the world, it is the highest degree in the practice of ministry.

 Doctor of Ministry Tracks